Tag: Phoenix

 • Nature tints the morning sepia

-Nature tints the morning sepia Originally uploaded by Daniel Greene As I lay in bed early this morning, I heard thunder, saw the occasional flash of lightning, and then saw the color of the sky change into a natural sepia tone.
-It was such a phenonmenon that I got out of bed early, turned off…
+As I lay in bed early this morning, I heard thunder, saw the occasional flash of lightning, and then saw the color of the sky change into a natural sepia tone.
+It was such a phenonmenon that I got out of bed early, turned off the house alarm, got my camera, and went outside to capture the moment.

 • Interpreted my first Shakespeare play!